YueKaburagi/cdda-modding-helper/README.md

 this is a tool for modding Cataclysm DDA. it features,
 - transform json
 - json browser
-- make po file from foreign mod
+- ~~make po file from foreign mod~~ you should use official python script

 but sorry,
 - these features are not pretty
 - test only in Japanese

-require Java 7 or later
+requires Java 7 or later
 download > [Releases](https://github.com/YueKaburagi/cdda-modding-helper/releases)
 usage (Japanese) > [Wiki](https://github.com/YueKaburagi/cdda-modding-helper/wiki)